 - Enhancing the capacity to project and plan to address the challenges of the future and developing further co-operation with other countries and partnerships with stakeholders

 The National Breast Feeding Policy and Action Plan 2015-2020 seeks to increase both the initiation of breastfeeding rates at hospital discharge and its exclusive continuation for the first six months.
 With many mothers falling into the youth age group of 15-30 years, this is most relevant for youths.
-This policy updates the previous policy in line with current scientific evidence on the short and long term benefits of breast feeding to the mother and child, to achieve higher exclusive breastfeeding rates for the first six months and thereafter for breastfeeding to continue with appropriate complementary foods.
+This policy updates the previous policy in line with current scientific evidence on the short and long-term benefits of breastfeeding to the mother and child, to achieve higher exclusive breastfeeding rates for the first six months and thereafter for breastfeeding to continue with appropriate complementary foods.

 This policy outlines actions for promoting the initiation and maintenance of exclusive breastfeeding.
-The evidence-based policy initiative include all population groups, different settings such as community, workplace, hospital or health centre, and promotes supportive environments and training for health professionals and other groups.
+The evidence-based policy initiative includes all population groups, different settings such as community, workplace, hospital, or health centre, and promotes supportive environments and training for health professionals and other groups.
 The Policy recommends that all health, social and allied workers and institutions caring for mothers, infants and young children should aim at promoting breastfeeding.
-All hospitals, maternity units and primary health care facilities should adopt and implement effective strategies for the promotion, protection and support of breastfeeding as outlined in the Baby Friendly Hospital Initiative, which is a joint WHO/UNICEF initiative.
+All hospitals, maternity units and primary health care facilities should adopt and implement effective strategies for the promotion, protection and support of breastfeeding as outlined in the Baby-Friendly Hospital Initiative, which is a joint WHO/UNICEF initiative.
 All health, social and allied workers caring for mothers, infants and young children should get the education, training and skills development required to implement this policy.
-Strategies should be developed for the promotion and support of breastfeeding in the community, by involving fathers and family, the wider community and employers.
+Strategies should be developed for the promotion and support of breastfeeding in the community, by involving fathers and families, the wider community and employers.
 The policy also outlines the indicators to be used for monitoring and areas of research required.